- By Emily Gurnon

 - difficulty following conversations.

 “My brain is so destroyed.
-To me it’s amazing I can still get up and go to the show,” Kristofferson told the Las Vegas Review-Journal last fall.
+To me it’s amazing I can still get up and go to the show,” Kristofferson told the Las Vegas Review-Journal late in 2015.
 “But I can remember all the songs.”

 The tiny arachnids are found in the northeastern, mid-Atlantic, north-central and Pacific Coast areas of the United States, the CDC says.